islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 'leaderboard' is the name of our cache configuration

-In your `models.py` add the following import and set the `rediscon` variable for use later.
-`django-redis` is great for doing basic caching by getting and setting keys.
-However we are going use some more advanced features of redis which will require us to use the redis client directly.
+Finally, in your `models.py` add the following import and set the `rediscon` variable for use later.
+While, `django-redis` is great for doing basic caching - getting and setting keys - However there are more advanced features of redis which require us to use the redis client directly.  `django_redis` provides interface `get_redis_connection` to expose the client.

 ```
 from django_redis import get_redis_connection
 rediscon = get_redis_connection('leaderboard_default')
 ```

-For convenience, override the save method.
-Now when we save or update a user we save them to redis in our sorted set.
+For convenience, overrode the save method for convenience.
+Thus, when we save or update a user we store them in redis in our sorted set.

 ```